Aged Care Blog

 Assistant in Nursing

-Sanctuary Care Homes 2010 – 2015
+Sanctuary Aged Care Homes 2010 – 2015

-I joined Sanctuary Care immediately after qualifying and put my education into practice through ADLs, personal care, and assisting with care plans.
+I joined Sanctuary Aged Care immediately after qualifying and put my education into practice through ADLs, personal care, and assisting with care plans.
 I was present through the accreditation process and worked with my colleagues and management team to ensure the home received accreditation status.
 Nearer the end of my time there, I was an AIN team leader.
 I mastered the new note taking and recording system we adopted and developed the ability to communicate with residents from all backgrounds.

 Skills